wandb/weave/docs/docs/reference/gen_notebooks/feedback_prod.md

 <!--- @wandbcode{feedback-colab} -->

-It is often hard to automatically evaluate a generated LLM response so, depending on your risk tolerance, you can gather direct user feedback to use to find areas to improve.
+It is often hard to automatically evaluate a generated LLM response so, depending on your risk tolerance, you can gather direct user feedback to find areas to improve.

 In this tutorial, we'll use a custom RAG chatbot as an example app with which the users can interact and which allows us to collect user feedback.
 We'll use Streamlit to build the interface and we'll capture the LLM interactions and feedback in Weave.